gtfierro/mpdb/README.md

 * server receives message `4`, and then processes messages `4, 5` and responds
   to the client

+TODO: add an initialization message so that the server can "start over" a client on echo numbers?

 ### Server

 The storage mechanism is backed by [Bolt](https://github.com/boltdb/bolt), so